TEST 2: Checking Fuel Pressure With A Fuel Pressure Gauge

 Place a shop towel around the Schrader valve.
 The shop towel's job is to absorb any fuel that may leak when doing step 2.

-Connect the fuel pressure gauge to the Schrader valve on your 4.7L Dodge's fuel injector rail.
+Connect the fuel pressure gauge to the Schrader valve on your 3.2L Isuzu Rodeo's fuel injector rail.

 Check the connection at the Schrader valve for fuel leaks and if any tighten the fuel pressure a bit more (by hand only) to eliminate them.

-Crank and start the engine and check the fuel pressure gauge.
-Your fuel pressure gauge should register: 44 to 54 PSI with the engine running if the fuel pump is OK.
+Your fuel pressure gauge should register: 42 to 55 PSI with the Key On Engine Off (KOEO) if the fuel pump is OK.

 Let's take a look at what your results mean:

-CASE 1: If the fuel pressure gauge registered 0 PSI.
-This confirms that the no start problem is caused by a lack of fuel.
+CASE 1: The fuel pressure gauge registered 0 PSI.
+This confirms that the cause of your 3.2L Isuzu's no-start problem is caused by a lack of fuel.

 Now, I usually take one more precaution, before condemning the fuel pump as bad and this is to check that the fuel pump is getting 12 Volts as the engine is cranking.
 This is just to make sure that the fuel pump relay and fuse are OK and doing their job.